 While the retention period and user-activity reset controls cover event and user-level data stored by Google Analytics, certain user-keyed data is by default deleted by Google Analytics after 6 months of inactivity for a given user.

 You can choose how long Analytics retains data before automatically deleting it.
-For web properties, you can choose:

 - 14 months